ComputeCanada/magic_castle/docs/README.md

 A map image specification needs to contain the following fields `publisher`, `offer` `sku`, and optionally `version`.
-The map is used to specify image found in [Azure Marketplace](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cli-ps-findimage).
+The map is used to specify images found in [Azure Marketplace](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cli-ps-findimage).
 Here is an example:
 ```
 {